-NEMETHY: The Dawn of a New Era: More expensive Energy and Wages?
+NEMETHY: The dawn of a new era: more expensive energy and wages?

 Take, for example, agriculture, which requires large amounts of both factors.
 High energy costs have also caused radical rises in fertiliser prices, giving farmers the choice of eliminating or reducing fertilisers, (reducing yields), or charging higher fertiliser costs through to the consumer.
 Both are highly inflationary.
 To a greater or lesser degree, energy and labour costs have a similar ripple effect in just about every sector of the economy.

-Today central banks are raising interest rates with a view to preventing the type of prolonged high inflation that existed in the 1970’s.
-The difference today—depending on the country—there are many multiples of the level of debt compared to the 1970’s.
-For example, US sovereign debt is more than ten times what it was in the late 1970’s (ca. $30 trillion today, compared to $2 trillion back then!), meaning that even a fraction of the interest rate levels achieved by 1980 would be enough to trigger a wave of defaults for sovereigns, corporates and individuals.
+Today central banks are raising interest rates with a view to preventing the type of prolonged high inflation that existed in the 1970s.
+The difference today – depending on the country – is there are many multiples of the level of debt compared to the 1970s.
+For example, US sovereign debt is more than ten times what it was in the late 1970s (ca. $30 trillion today, compared with $2 trillion back then!), meaning that even a fraction of the interest rate levels achieved by 1980 would be enough to trigger a wave of defaults for sovereigns, corporates and individuals.
 Recession or depression is likely to occur much sooner than inflation can be tamed.
-“Something will break”—and then we may well have both high inflation and recession--at which time the Fed will have little choice but to bring on the most expansionary monetary regime since World War II.
+“Something will break” – and then we may well have both high inflation and recession – at which time the Fed will have little choice but to bring on the most expansionary monetary regime since World War II.

 Inflation is never an accident.
-It is always the result of monetary and fiscal policies; unfortunately many of them were poor decisions, taken in the past.
+It is always the result of monetary and fiscal policies; unfortunately, many of them were poor decisions, taken in the past.
 Central banks are increasingly caught between a rock and hard place.

 Les Nemethy is the CEO and founder of Euro-Phoenix Financial Advisors Ltd and a former official at the World Bank.